Publishing Service Provider

 Instructions to authors

 The Journal of Spices and Aromatic Crops (JOSAC) publishes critical reviews, original research articles and research notes on all aspects of spices, aromatic, medicinal and related crops.
-Any one of the authors should be a member of the Indian Society for Spices for publishing an article in JOSAC.
+All authors should be a member of the Indian Society for Spices for publishing an article in JOSAC.
 Unsolicited book reviews are not generally published.

 Manuscripts should be addressed to the Editor, Journal of Spices and Aromatic Crops, ICAR-Indian Institute of Spices Research, Marikunnu P.O., Kozhikode–673 012, Kerala, India.